masumrumi/pyspark_titanic/README.md

 df_test.createOrReplaceTempView("df_test")
 ```

-Now that we have registered two tables with in this spark session, wondering how we can see which once are registered?
+Now that we have registered two tables within this spark session, wondering how we can see which once are registered?

 ```python